Training and development

 Turbocharge Your Writing For Thesis - Thursday 23 July - 9.30 – 12.30 pm

-Seminars in September
+Seminars in September - Registration will open in August.

 Completions Symposium – Wednesday 16 and Thursday 17 September.
 Please note this symposium is by invitation only.